 Me – “I know that NOW.
 But I didn’t have a lot of time to plan my answer out you know!”

 There was a moment of silence.

 Me – “It’s ok, next time I see him I’ll say th…”

-Jake – “THERE WON’T BE A NEXT TIME.”
+Jake (interrupting my mea culpa) – “THERE WON’T BE A NEXT TIME.”

 I couldn’t help but feel partially responsible for the situation.

-Jake – “And why’s everybody talking about a Malteser you threw onto the stage?”
+Jake – “And why are people talking about a Malteser you lobbed onto the stage?”

 Thanks for reading.
 I write blogs oftentimes just to claim at parties much to my wife’s chagrin, that I am in fact… a writer.
 If you could Share far and wide via the buttons below, that would be amazing.
 I need to one day be a famous contributor to the noble art, of blogging.
 And check out my new craft beer business I set up with a few North Shore dads (gettincrafty.com.au) Cheers